vookimedlo/alfred-say-you-say-me/README.md

 ![Alfred voice menu screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.51.01.png?raw=true "")

+If you press <kbd>⌘</kbd> during a voice selection, spoken text will be saved in a file stored in your `Desktop` directory.

 -------------------

 Have too many voices for a selection is pretty useless, so you can configure the language filter in a workflow configuration.